Skip to main content

 1. Are they attributable?

-OK, don’t expect contact details, but a name and town, such as ‘The Thomas family, Chesterfield’, means that, unless the owner is happy to break the Trades Description Act (which is rare!), then the review is likely to be genuine and appears with that person’s knowledge.
-So if there are many of these, that’s a good sign.
+OK, don’t expect contact details, but a name and town, such as ‘The Thomas family, Chesterfield’, means that, unless the owner is happy to break the Trades Description Act (which is rare!), the review is likely to be genuine and appear with that person’s knowledge.
+So, if there are many of these, that’s a good sign.

 2. Are reviews dated?